j2udev/dotfiles/README.md

 ```
 brew install lsd
 ```
-Uncomment the LSD aliases in your `~/.zshrc` or add them if you have an existing `.zshrc`.
+Uncomment the LSD aliases in the `~/.zshrc` or add them if you have an existing `.zshrc`.
 ```
 alias ls='lsd'
 alias l='ls -l'